dangerouslaser/829-trip-schema/README.md

 Use these files in conjunction with the Advanced Custom Fields plugin to implement Trip Schema on pages featuring trips.

-The json file needs to have the page template name updated.
-The default template is trip-template.php
+The json file needs to have the page template name updated on line 641.
+The default template is trip-template.php.

 The php file needs to be installed in the header.
 Please only install the latest version shown commented in 'trip schema.php' as of version 4.5 .
 Version 5.0 will have the old versions removed.